Market Efficient Portfolios in a Systemic Economy: Introduction

-We consider the problem of maximizing efficiency from a centralized planner's perspective.
-This objective can be micro-founded in terms of increasing the information content of prices, and as a result, better guiding the resource allocation in the economy. \cite{BrunnChina} provide a simple economic setting, in which maximizing social welfare is consistent with the objectives of minimizing the deviation of asset prices from fundamentals, and of reducing asset market volatility.\footnote{The important role of prices in aggregating information that is dispersed in the economy has also been considered in the early work of \cite{Hayek45}.
+{The role of prices in aggregating information that is dispersed in the economy is discussed in the seminal work of \cite{Hayek45}.\footnote{In the context of secondary markets, this issue is, e.g., discussed in \cite{Leland92}, \cite{Dow97}, \cite{Subrahmanyam2001}, \cite{Dow2003}, and \cite{Goldstein08}.} The importance of market efficiency} can be micro-founded in terms of increasing the information content of prices, and as a result, better guiding the resource allocation in the economy. \cite{BrunnChina} provide a simple economic setting, in which maximizing social welfare is consistent with the objectives of minimizing the deviation of asset prices from fundamentals, and of reducing asset market volatility.
 Prices thereby facilitate the efficient allocation of scarce resources.
-In the context of secondary markets, this issue is, e.g., discussed in \cite{Leland92}, \cite{Dow97}, \cite{Subrahmanyam2001}, \cite{Dow2003}, and \cite{Goldstein08}.}

-We develop an explicit characterization of the distribution of banks' holdings that ex-ante maximize market efficiency.
-We refer to those as the \emph{f-efficient holdings}\footnote{The terminology f-efficient is used to emphasize that the notion of efficiency we consider is related to fundamentals.}.
-The key insight resulting from our approach is the identification of a sufficient statistic, the {\it systemic significance} vector, which captures the contribution of each bank to increased price pressures.

-The systemic significance depends on the banks' target leverage, the banks' trading strategies, and the illiquidity characteristics of the assets.
-We adopt an ``aggregate first then allocate'' procedure to construct a solution to the quadratic minimization problem yielding f-efficient holdings.
-First, using the statistics of asset shocks we construct a vector of auxiliary weighted holdings.
+We develop an explicit characterization for the distribution of banks' holdings that ex-ante maximize market efficiency.
+We refer to those as the \emph{f-efficient holdings}.\footnote{The terminology f-efficient is used to emphasize that the notion of efficiency we consider is related to fundamentals.} The main insight resulting from our approach is the identification of {\Red a key driver}, the {\it systemic significance} vector, which captures the contribution of each bank to increased price pressures.\footnote{\Red We study market efficiency from the point of view of a centralized planner who chooses banks' holdings.
+These holdings may not be compatible with banks' incentives.
+We do not provide here a formal analysis of privately optimal banks' holdings and regulatory frameworks leading towards f-efficiency.
+Nevertheless, we elaborate on this incentive alignment problem in Section~\ref{sec:empirical}.} The systemic significance depends on the banks' target leverage, the banks' trading strategies, and the illiquidity characteristics of the assets.
+We identify an ``aggregate first then allocate'' procedure to construct a solution to the quadratic minimization problem yielding f-efficient holdings.
+First, using the {probability law} of asset shocks, we construct a vector of auxiliary weighted holdings.
 Then, we distribute the holdings to the banks based on their contributions to market inefficiency, which is directly proportional to their systemic significance.

 We show that portfolio diversification is f-efficient if asset price shocks are homogeneous and banks are heterogeneous in terms of their systemic significance.
 Our analysis suggests that as the shocks hitting an asset class become (statistically) larger, it is beneficial to transfer the holdings of such an asset from a more systemically significant to a less systemically significant bank to raise efficiency.
 We demonstrate that the more homogeneous the economy is in terms of banks' systemic significance, the further away the matrix of f-efficient holdings is from the matrix of full asset diversification.